 Checking body temperature is an important step in canine first aid.
 Here's how you can take your dog's temperature at home:

-First of all, DO NOT attempt to take your dog's temperature orally.
+- First of all, DO NOT attempt to take your dog's temperature orally.
 You may get bitten!
-But, even if your dog were to allow it, you will not get an accurate reading from the mouth of a dog.
+Even if your dog were to allow it, you will not get an accurate reading from the mouth of a dog.

-Gather your supplies.
+- Gather your supplies.
 You will need a digital thermometer and some lubricant (water-based lubricating jelly works best, but petroleum jelly or baby oil can also be used).
-Look for a fast digital thermometer to make things easier (ideally, three to ten seconds to a reading).
+Look for a fast digital thermometer.

 In a pinch, your dog's approximate temperature can be measured in the axillary region (underarm).
 Simply place the tip of the thermometer into the armpit area and hold your dog's arm down until the thermometer beeps (this usually takes longer than it does for the rectal).
 Then, add one degree to the thermometer's reading to get a general idea of your dog's body temperature.
 Be aware that this measurement is not precise.
 If you are in doubt, go to your vet for an accurate temperature check.

-- It's best to avoid using glass thermometers.
-These can break and harm your dog (especially if you have a wiggly dog).
-Plus, it takes about two minutes to get a reading.
-Most dogs are just not patient enough for this (we humans aren't usually patient enough for it either).
+- Avoid using glass thermometers.
+These can break and harm your dog and they take about two minutes to get a reading.

 - You may or may not prefer a flexible tipped thermometer.
 It can be difficult to get the flexible ones through tight sphincters, but it may be more comfortable once it is in.

-- Some ear thermometers made especially for dog's ears can give you an approximate reading but are not considered very accurate.
+- Ear thermometers made especially for dog's ears can give you an approximate reading but are not considered very accurate.

 - You cannot gauge a dog's body temperature by touch.
-In addition, a warm or dry nose does not necessarily indicate a fever or any other health problem; that is a myth.
+A warm or dry nose does not necessarily indicate a fever or any other health problem; that is a myth.

 - If your dog has an abnormal temperature, try to remain calm.
-If you get extremely stressed out, your dog may pick up on this and get stressed out too.
+If you get stressed, your dog may pick up on this and get stressed too.
 Stress in your dog can make the underlying condition even worse.
 Take a few deep breaths and be safe on your way to the vet.